No. 76 Squadron RAF: OPERATION GRAPPLE ZULU ‘BURGEE’ – September 23, 1958 | 25 kilotons

+There were usually 3 crew members in each aeroplane - but sometimes in Sniff Boss there was a 4th crew member who had medical knowledge.

 Crew members were limited to being exposed to 10r (Roentgen_(unit)) of radiation, however there are records which indicate that some crew members were exposed to much greater amounts of radiation – up to three times the amount.
 There is much discussion about the impact that these missions had on the health of these servicemen in addition to the health of their offspring – in particular from genetic damage.

-The nuclear cloud sampling missions were achieved through the use of specially adapted B6 Canberras.
-When asked what a radioactive cloud feels like the pilots replied ‘Like smog over Manchester.”
+All RAF 76 Squadron members who went to Christmas Island were required to have their blood tested as per Bomber Command Operation Order No. 2/ 58.
+Some members of RAF 76 Squadron involved in the British Nuclear Tests had their blood and urine tested for radioactive materials such as Stronium-90, Iodine-131, and Tritium.

 The squadron disbanded on 30 December 1960 at RAF Upwood.

+After 60+ years, in November 2022 the British government announced a medal to recognise the work of the British Nuclear Test Veterans.
+However, it is not a military campaign medal as the Ministry of Defence does not consider there was enough ‘risk and rigour’ involved on the Cold War work of the British Nuclear Test Veterans.

 Training

 The squadron remained dormant until 1 May 2007, when the Short Tucano T.1 Air Navigation Squadron at RAF Linton-on-Ouse was redesignated as No. 76 (Reserve) Squadron.
 In 2008, Prince William spent three months at Linton learning to fly.
 No. 76 Squadron continued to train WSOs (Weapons Systems Officers) until December 2010, and was disbanded in May 2011.